 Microsoft SQL Server

-Microsoft SQL server is a relational database software that primarily stores and retrieves data requested by other applications, which can run either on the same computer or on other computers.
+Microsoft SQL Server is a relational database software that primarily stores and retrieves data requested by other applications, running either on the same computer or on other computers.
 It also offers tools that help to build, change, and manage the data.
 If you have multiple databases, Microsoft SQL server can also manage them.

-As the term implies, the server uses SQL, or Structured Query Language, that is mostly used in relational database management systems.
+As the term implies, the server uses SQL or Structured Query Language, mostly used in relational database management systems.
 But it also leverages adaptive query processing features to enhance its query performance.
-The long query execution, however, more often than not takes longer than expected.
+The long query execution, however, more often than not, takes longer than expected.

 Microsoft SQL server by and large can cater to higher levels of application support, and it can be used by organizations ranging from small businesses to corporations.
 It also has a suite of tools that can be used for report writing and for data analysis.
 Some users, however, report it can be “buggy” with the predictive text.